aj-monk/C10k.jl/README.md

 handles 10k simultaneous connections.

 No attempt is made to tune any of the alternatives.
-The goal is to see how a solution that's quickly put together will perform.
+The goal is to see how a solution that is quickly put together will perform.

 ## The Contenders